 What the photo misses is the great walk we had through the city to get to the brewery.
 It missed conversations we had with a couple from Oklahoma.
 It missed their story on how they wanted to start brewing when they got home from their European trip.
-How they wanted to maybe start a business.
+How they wanted to start a business.
 It missed the sites, sounds, and smells of this European city.
 It missed the finer details that only I can recall now by looking at my journal.

 Getting started with Journaling is easy and you don’t need to buy a fancy journal!
-You can use a loose leaf ring binder or go to Staples to get a cheap bound one.
+You can use a loose-leaf ring binder or go to Staples to get a cheap bound one.
 If you want to go the digital route, you can use write type into a text file or start a blog.
 Analog or digital journaling is inexpensive these days, so pick your medium and go for it.

-Once you decided your type of journal (i.e. analog and hardcover bound), then you have to decide what you want to record.
+Once you decided on your type of journal (i.e. analog and hardcover bound), then you have to decide what you want to record.
 Below is a great video on how powerful journaling is when you make it a routine.

-If you like to go to brewpubs, craft breweries or love new beers, a Beer Tasting journal is a must.
-You can design your own layout if you want but Moleskine has a great PDF template that you can use to experiment with.
-They also sell a pre-made journal that’s based off this template for about $18.
+If you like to go to brewpubs, craft breweries, or love new beers, a Beer Tasting journal is a must.
+You can design your layout if you want but Moleskine has a great PDF template that you can use to experiment with.
+They also sell a pre-made journal (affiliate link) that’s based off this template for about $18.

-Some people like to make a travel journal where they put their entire trips into them.
+Some people like to make a travel journal where they put their entire trip into them.
 That would include food, drinks, sites, sounds, etc. This makes more sense to me because you can capture one entire trip (or many) in one journal.
 I haven’t done this religiously yet but I think I will start once I go to China again this year.
 I am considering getting a Midori journal for travel because they’re made of soft leather and appear to be highly customizable.
-They are a bit more expensive ($32) but you can refill them over and over again.
+They are a bit more expensive ($32) (affiliate link) but you can refill them over and over again.

 This is where I default too.
 I use my journal for everything!
 Mostly work but for my life as well.
-I create a health tracker, lists, notes, etc. I slap things together, its messy and at times very chaotic BUT it has dates and page numbers.
-I started making index so I can find things faster.
+I create a health tracker, lists, notes, etc. I slap things together, it’s messy and at times very chaotic BUT it has dates and page numbers.
+I started making an index so I can find things faster.

 The Everything Journal is just that, you can put everything you want into it.
 This guy’s video shows how he breaks up his $10 journal.
 That works for him and your journal should work for you.